Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Ideal partially flat-band model

 \subsubsection{Superconductivity}

-We now turn to superconductivity in the regular band and the iPFB.
-We present the largest eigenvalue $\lambda$ of the Eliashberg equation for the singlet pairing for the regular band in Fig.~\ref{fig:lambda_tp0}(a), and for iPFB in Fig.~\ref{fig:lambda_ipfb}(a).
-Let us first look at the result when the $C_{6}$ symmetry is imposed~(dashed lines), $\lambda$ remains below $0.85$, i.e., no superconducting instabilities, for the regular band ~(light green) and iPFB with $\kappa=1.0$~(orange) or $\kappa=1.5$~(sky-blue).
+We now turn to superconductivity in the iPFB.
+We present the largest eigenvalue $\lambda$ of the Eliashberg equation for the singlet pairing in Fig.~\ref{fig:lambda_ipfb}(a).
+If we first look at the result when the $C_{6}$ symmetry is imposed~(dashed lines), $\lambda$ remains below $0.85$, i.e., no superconducting instabilities.
 Similar to our finding in the main text for the PFB model, we can characterize the double-dome structure in $\lambda$ as a signature of a change in the number of nodal lines from $2$ in the right dome to $\geq 4$ for the left dome.
-The band filling at which these two domes are connected is indicated by arrows with the same color as the corresponding dashed lines in Fig.~\ref{fig:lambda_tp0}(a) and Fig.~\ref{fig:lambda_ipfb}(a).

-When the nematicity is allowed, on the other hand, $\lambda$ is overall greater than those when $C_6$ is imposed, and specifically rapidly exceeds unity just below the respective $\ave{n_{\rm c }}$. $\lambda$ falls below unity for $\ave{n}>\ave{n_{\rm c }}$ and a gradual reduction up to $\ave{n_{\rm c_{2}}}$, a rapid rise at $\ave{n}=\ave{n_{\rm c_{2}}}$ and a decrease for $\ave{n}<\ave{n_{\rm c_{2}}}$.
-Corresponding superconducting transition temperatures is displayed for the regular band [Fig.~\ref{fig:lambda_tp0}(b)] and iPFB [Fig.~\ref{fig:lambda_ipfb}(b)].
+The band filling at which these two domes are connected is indicated by arrows with the same color as the corresponding dashed lines in Fig.~\ref{fig:lambda_ipfb}(a).
+When the nematicity is allowed, in a sharp contrast, $\lambda$ becomes significantly higher, and specifically rapidly exceeds unity just below the respective $\ave{n_{\rm c }}$.
+After this peak, $\lambda$ decreases as the filling is decreased, until a second rise occurs at $\ave{n}=\ave{n_{\rm c_{2}}}$, followed by a second decrease.
+Corresponding superconducting transition temperatures is displayed in Fig.~\ref{fig:lambda_ipfb}(b).
 The double-dome structure is inherited in $T_{\rm c}$, which endorses the interplay between various symmetries of Pomeranchuk distortions and the superconducting instabilities.